usnistgov/blossom-nist-member/util/README.md

 # NIST BLOSSOM Utilities

-The utility scripts in this directory help automate some maintanence and development operations of the BLOSSOM network.
+The utility scripts in this directory help automate some maintenance and development operations of the BLOSSOM network.

 ## Collection Config Generation